mirandadrummond/TicTacToe/README.md

 # TicTacToe
-A simple comand line TicTacToe game using the C programming language.
+A simple command line TicTacToe game using the C programming language.